 In our tests, heavy barrels are run back and forth across each mattress thousands of times, to simulate approximately 10 years of use.

 We then examine whether the mattress gets harder or softer over time, and whether the mattress starts to sag, become less supportive or get damaged in any other way.

-Good mattresses will stay in a similar condition to when you first bought them, even after heavy use.Our durability tests account for 40% of a mattress' total test score.
+A good mattresses will stay in a similar condition to when you first bought it, even after heavy use.Our durability tests account for 40% of a mattress' total test score.